foundriesio/docs/source/reference/linux-layers.rst

                                       Libvirt, and associated packages necessary for constructing OE-based virtualized / container solutions.
 It is used by the Linux microPlatform for Docker container runtime support.
+`Meta-Updater`_                       This layer provides support for OTA Software Updates using
+                                      OSTree and TUF / Uptane.
 `Meta-OSF`_ (Distro)                  This layer provides the Linux microPlatform distribution
                                       configuration, unified Kernel and images.
 `Meta-RaspberryPi`_ (BSP)             This is the board support layer for the Raspberry Pi boards.